ajaybabu27/covid_assembly_pipeline/README.md

 n.b. can be run on one to as many read files as needed, each pair of reads should have it's own folder.

-will create all the output data in <sample_folder>.
+The pipeline creates all the output data in <sample_folder> and pushes the assembly info to pathogenDB.